 Frequently Asked Questions

 But please remember that your screenplay must be written in English and your entry fee must be paid in U.S. dollars.
-You may pay with a check or money order in U.S. dollars, or with a credit card, debit card, bank transfer, or PayPal account.
+You may pay with a check or money order in U.S. dollars, or with a credit card, debit card, or PayPal account.